| | | |

 * indicates required

-The only seafood that is a must here is the raw prawns, as its shells are used to flavour the broth.
-That means you may use any variety of seafood you like.
-I used firm white fish (snapper fillet), squid tube, blue swimmer crab and mussels.
+Seafood: The only seafood that’s essential in this recipe is raw prawns, as the shells are used to flavour the broth.
+Beyond that, you can customise the soup with whatever seafood you enjoy.
+I used firm white fish (snapper fillet), squid tube, blue swimmer crab and mussels, but feel free to use what you have available.

 How to make Thai Seafood Soup